 The group is chaired by an Ambassador from a Member State, with the position rotating monthly.
 The African Union Observer Mission serves as a coordinating secretariat for the group by arranging meetings, supporting the Chair, and generally providing logistical and administrative assistance where necessary.

-Ambassador, and Permanent Representative of the Republic of Tunisia to the United Nations
+Ambassador, and Permanent Representative of Djibouti to the United Nations